tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 - Name: bdqffdq:hasResourceType
 - Preferred Label: has Resource Type
-- Definition: Resource Type to which a DataQualityNeed applies.
+- Definition: The bdqffdq:ResourceType to which a bdqffdq:DataQualityNeed applies.
-- Comments: Provides additional metadata, along with the InformationElements, that describe the nature of the data  (SingleRecord or MultiRecord) on which the bdqffdq concept operates.
-For example, an Amendment with ResourceType of MultiRecord defines that Amendment as operating on a data set.
+- Comments: Provides additional metadata, with the bdqffdq:InformationElements, that describe the bdqffdq:ResourceType (bdqffdq:SingleRecord or bdqffdq:MultiRecord) on which the bdqffdq concept operates.
+For example, a bdqffdq:Amendment with bdqffdq:ResourceType bdqffdq:MultiRecord defines that bdqffdq:Amendment as operating on a data set.

 ********************